 In 2009 Forsyth Tech named two schools in the Health Technologies Division.
 The Paul M. Wiles School of Nursing and the Len B. Preslar, Jr. School of Allied Health.
 These schools were named for two men who supported these areas continually with both financial and programmatic support.
 These are the first two schools named at Forsyth Tech.

 Forsyth Tech continues to look at the training needs for the future and is currently a regional Cisco training academy.
-Through the Thomas H. Davis iTEC Center (information technology) Forsyth Tech is providing a broad spectrum of technology training to the Piedmont Triad, utilizing traditional classroom and online courses.
+Through the Thomas H. iTEC (information technology) Forsyth Tech is providing a broad spectrum of technology training to the Piedmont Triad, utilizing traditional classroom and online courses.

 The Forsyth Tech Foundation was established in 1974 to provide additional financial support for the College through private donations.
 Re-activated in 1997, the Foundation supports student scholarships, new technology and faculty and staff professional development.